Dance title Shiokumi

 History

-The actor Bandô Mitsugorô III performed in March 1821 at the Ichimuraza a 7-role hengemono, which was titled "Shichimai Tsuzuki Hana no Sugatae".
+The actor Bandô Mitsugorô III performed in the 3rd lunar month of 1811 at the Ichimuraza a 7-role hengemono, which was entitled "Shichimai Tsuzuki Hana no Sugatae".
 One of these seven roles was a salt-making girl.
 This role became an independent dance, staged under the title "Shiokumi".

 Nagauta